-Students receiving federal Title IV and State aid must make satisfactory academic progress (SAP) in order to maintain their eligibility for financial assistance.
+Graduate, Doctorate, and Professional students receiving federal Title IV aid must make Satisfactory Academic Progress (SAP) in order to maintain their eligibility for financial assistance.
 SAP is evaluated at the end of each trimester.
-Students enrolled in the Community College Alliance program that have a processed contract are required to submit all transcribed grades from the host institution.
-Failure to submit transcripts will prevent the Financial Aid office from completing the SAP process and no subsequent financial aid will disburse until receipt of such grades.
 To meet SAP, you must meet or exceed minimum academic performance levels in both qualitative and quantitative standards each trimester.
-All attempted Franklin credits are included in the qualitative component of SAP, excluding remedial coursework, previous courses that have been repeated, and withdrawn courses.
-All attempted credits are included in the quantitative component of SAP, including transfer credit, repeated coursework, remedial coursework, and withdrawals.
+All attempted Franklin credits are included in the qualitative component of SAP, excluding previous courses that have been repeated and withdrawn courses.
+All attempted credits are included in the quantitative component of SAP, including transfer credit, repeated coursework, and withdrawals.
 Both components also include courses a student takes for which they did not receive Title IV or State aid.
 SAP will be re-evaluated for qualitative and quantitative components of SAP for courses that are assigned an Incomplete grade at the end of the term, once the instructor submits the final grade.

-Grade Point Average (GPA) - You must maintain a minimum Cumulative Grade Point Average (CGPA) according to the following chart.
-The CGPA is based on all attempted Franklin hours, even if you change your major/program before you complete your first program.
-The CGPA does not include transfer hours, remedial coursework or withdrawn courses.
+Grade Point Average (GPA) - You must maintain a minimum Cumulative Grade Point Average (CGPA) of 3.0.
+The CGPA is based on attempted Franklin hours, even if you change your major/program before you complete your first program.
+The CGPA does not include transfer hours, remedial coursework, or withdrawn courses.
 A repeated course is included in the CGPA.
 The course that was repeated is not included in the CGPA.

 Pace of Completion

-Successful completion of hours attempted is a qualitative component used to measure SAP for Pace and Maximum Time Frame (MTF) - see below.
-Successful completion is defined as a course with one of the following grades: A, B, C, D, or P. Transfer credit is considered attempted and successfully completed.
+Successful completion is defined as a course with one of the following grades: A+, A, A-, B+, B, B-.
+Transfer credit is considered attempted and successfully completed.
 Repeated coursework is considered attempted; however, the prior course that is being repeated will not be considered as successfully completed hours.
-FUPE, CLEP, ACT-PEP will not be considered when determining successfully completed hours.

-Unsuccessful completion is any course which was assigned a grade of E, F, I, NC, NZ, W, Z, or IE.
+Unsuccessful completion is any course which was assigned a grade of C+, C, C-; E, F, I, IF, NC, NZ, W, or Z.

 Maximum Time Frame (MTF) Allowed for Completing a Program

-What happens when I do not meet SAP?
+What happens when you do not meet SAP?